 The first key difference is speed.
 As usual, the ACT Math requires you to move faster per question than SAT Math.

 The second key difference is complexity.
-The ACT Math questions are simpler than SAT Math questions.
+The ACT Math questions are simpler (in general) than SAT Math questions.
 This means fewer steps, fewer concepts, and less time per question.
 You may have to move faster in ACT Math, but at least the questions are a bit easier.

 The fourth key difference is trickiness.
 The SAT Math is much “trickier.”
 This can make it more frustrating for below-average math students.
 Imagine finally getting to the end of a complex Math problem, only to get it wrong because you misread a tricky wording in the question.
 That’s what constantly happens to weak Math students in the SAT Math test!